wexond/browser-base/README.md

 ## Running

 Before running Wexond, please ensure you have [`Node.js`](https://nodejs.org/en/) installed on your machine.
-You can use `npm` although I highly recommend to use `yarn`.
+You can use `npm`, although I highly recommend to use `yarn`.
 In this guide I will use `yarn`.

 Firstly, run this command to install all needed dependencies.
-If you have encountered any problem, please report it.
+If you have encountered any problems, please report it.
 I will try to help as much as I can.
 ```bash
 $ yarn
 ```